marilynpesantez/segmentation_analysis-1/README.md

 Four distinct clusters emerged with clear psychographic and price-tolerance differences.

 Cluster 1 - Tech-Forward Stylists (21%): Leads on **trending style/design** (Q9-11) and **self-expression (Q12-14)**, followed by moderate interest in **latest tech, quality, and the driving experience** (Q1-Q8).
 They also show an above-average ideal price and place less weight on heritage/character cues (Q15-Q17).
-Actions: Design and feature-led creative; couple language supporting advanced tech with sleek visuals
+Actions: Design and feature-led creative; couple language supporting advanced tech with sleek visuals.

-Cluster 2 - Value-First Convenience Seekers (43%): Low on ideal price and importance of tech (Q1).
-Below average on style/design (Q9-Q11), self-expression (Q12-Q14).
+Cluster 2 - Value-First Convenience Seekers (43%): Defined by **low ideal price** (cost-sensitive buyers) as well as a **lower interest in tech and driving performance** (Q1-Q8).
+They are also below average on style/design (Q9-Q11) and self-expression (Q12-Q14), and show limited pull from heritage/character (Q15-Q17).
 Prioritize affordability and practicality above all else.
-Actions: Base models; messaging around price and cost of ownership
+Actions: Base models; messaging around reliability of price and cost of ownership.

-Cluster 3 - Heritage & Character Loyalists (24%): High on ideal price and domestic/heritage/character (Q15-Q17).
-Low on latest tech (Q1), quality/reliability (Q2), and performance/driving experience (Q4-Q8).
-Near average on style/design (Q9-Q11) and self-expression (Q12-Q14).
-Willing to pay a premium for heritage car
+Cluster 3 - Heritage & Character Loyalists (24%): Highest on **domestic/heritage/character** (Q15-Q17) with a high willingness to pay.
+They sit near average on style and self-expression (Q9-Q14) but lower on latest tech and driving performance (Q1-Q8).
-Actions: Brand storytelling, limited editions, authenticity cues, niche community/cult following content, avoid emphasis on spec
+Actions: Emphasis on brand storytelling and authenticity cues; limited/heritage editions, niche community/cult following content, avoid emphasis on specs.

-Cluster 4 - Performance-Reliability Realists (11%): High on ideal price, latest tech (Q1), quality/reliability (Q2), and performance/drive experience (Q4-Q8).
-Below average on style/design (Q9-Q11) and self-expression (Q12-Q14).
-Near average on ideal price.
+Cluster 4 - Performance-Reliability Realists (11%): Strongest on latest tech, quality/reliability, and ride/handling/performance (Q1-Q8).
+Ideal price sits around average, while style/self-expression (Q9-Q14) fall below average.
 Actions: Feature-led marketing; focus on pragmatic elements such as performance and user experience.

 Leverage customer testimonials as reliability proof points.
 Feature-led creative